 1910: The following item is from the July 20, 1910 issue of the "Ligonier Echo" newspaper.
 It identifies Eli Knupp as a Reverend.

 1913: The 1913 topographical map which follows shows the terrain in the vicinity of the source of Indian Creek, where Elias Knupp lived.
 It also shows the proximity of the source of Indian Creek to the Somerset County Line.
 Also shown is the proximity to the villages of Kuhn and Bakersville.
+On modern roads, it is 5.3 miles from the western mouth of Laurel Hill Tunnel to the village of Bakersville.

 1914: According to the 2017 book "Gunsmiths of Somerset County, Pennsylvania", the April 15, 1914 issue of the "Somerset Herald" newspaper mentions that Harriet Knupp has died of pneumonia at age 72.
 She is buried in the Husband Cemetery, Somerset, Somerset County, Pennsylvania.
 What appears to be a footstone there states, "Harriet 1841-1914".